 There is no shortage of people in need.
-If your mission trip got scuttled, look for volunteer opportunities in your community at the food bank.
+Look for volunteer opportunities in your community at the food bank, animal shelter, hospitals, library.
 Reach out to local nursing homes and see if you can do online Zoom conversations to relieve loneliness for seniors.

-Explore your interests and try them on for size.
+Follow your interests.
 If you've always been interested in photography but never had the time--now you've got it.
 Dust off that guitar and find a YouTube tutorial on basic chords.
 Download the Duolingo app and start those Japanese lessons.
-Are you sidelined for a sports season?
+Is your sport over for the season?
 Work on conditioning.
 Whatever it is, if you're committing your time to a passion, that reflects intention and drive.

-Even if everything seems to be in a holding pattern, you will relieve a lot of stress by getting an early start.
-Sophomores and juniors can start researching schools, taking virtual tours, and assembling a list of prospective schools.
+Even if college feels far away, you will relieve a lot of stress by getting an early start.
+Sophomores and juniors can start researching schools, taking virtual or physical tours, and assembling a list of prospective schools.
 Seniors can use the summer to refine their resumes, draft the essays, and narrow down their school lists, setting themselves up for a successful fall application process.
 Don't know where to start?
 Let us know if we can help!